EPCCed/eidf-docs/docs/storage/overview.md

 The EIDF S3, provisioned over CephFS, is directly accessible from the VM, GPU and Ultra2 services.

 We are working to make S3 accessible from the Cerebras processing unit.
-S3 **may** be the first EIDF writeable storage service accessible across our computing infrastructure.

 S3 is accessible from anywhere in the world via S3-compatible workflows.
 General purpose usage outside of EIDF is documented on [Amazon's S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)